python/cpython/Doc/library/functions.rst

            complex(string, /)
            complex(real=0, imag=0)

-   Convert a string or a number to a complex number or create a complex number from the real and imaginary parts.
+   Convert a single string or number to a complex number, or create a complex number from real and imaginary parts.

    If the argument is a string, it should contain a decimal number, optionally preceded by a sign, and optionally followed by the ``j`` or ``J`` suffix,